cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/onboarding/dynamic-dispatch.md

 # Dynamic Dispatch

-Once you've created a Dispatch Namespace, you can fetch any user Workers in the namespace using a dispatcher worker.
-The distpacher worker has a namespace binding  (this is step #2 on the [Configuration](/cloudflare-for-platforms/workers-for-platforms/onboarding/walkthrough) page).
+Once you've created a dispatch namespace, you can fetch any user Workers in the namespace using a dispatcher Worker.
+The distpacher Worker has a namespace binding  (Step #2 on the [Configuration](/cloudflare-for-platforms/workers-for-platforms/onboarding/walkthrough) page).

-Any method of 'routing' to a namespaced worker can be used (reading the subdomain, request header, or lookup in a database).
+Any method of 'routing' to a namespaced Worker can be used (reading the subdomain, request header, or lookup in a database).
 In the end we just need the name of the user Worker.

 In the following example, routing to user workers is done through reading the subdomain `<USER_WORKER_NAME>.example.com/*`.
 For example, `my-customer.example.com` will run the script uploaded to `PUT accounts/<ACCOUNT_ID>/workers/dispatch/namespaces/my-dispatch-namespace/scripts/my-customer`